 (b) The procedure is performed in an inpatient hospital setting or outpatient hospital setting.

-(5) For audiology, the department limits:
+(5) For audiology, the agency limits:

 (a) Caloric vestibular testing to four units for each ear; and